substrate-developer-hub/substrate-contracts-workshop/1/introduction.md

 This chapter will get you started developing smart contracts with ink!.

-We will build a simple "Incrementer" contract which holds a number which you can increase with a function call.
+We will build a simple **Incrementer** contract which holds a number which you can increase with a function call.

 Over the course of this chapter you will learn: